WoutHofstra/myRESTAPI/README.md

 This will make the system easily maintainable, scalable and easy to work with.

+## 📦 Database
+For my database, I chose to go with SQLite.
+I chose this because it is easy to work with, and works well for small apps like this one.
+I have used postgreSQL before, but not SQLite.
+I could have gone for SQL Server, but for this project I want to focus fully on the architecture and the C# coding I have to be doing.
+Adding a database I don't know yet would be too much for one project.

 ## ⚒️ What each part does

 ### API/Program.cs